 After careful evaluation and independent scoring, the three institutions with the highest scores were Fayetteville State University, North Carolina A&T State University, and the University of North Carolina at Pembroke.
-On Wednesday, June 9, the Teaching Fellows Commission met to take formal action to accept these three institutions as new program partners.
-Each of these new institutions will welcome their first Teaching Fellows for the 2022-2023 academic year.
+Each of these institutions welcomed their first Teaching Fellows for the 2022-2023 academic year.